boabangf/GNN_RL_gene_trajectory_perturbation/README.md

+We are trying  to help people recover from cancer through cell reprogramming by developing a digital twin of wet-lab stem cell differentiation experiments.
+This digital twin will enable bioinformaticians to simulate and fine-tune their models more efficiently, accelerating discoveries and improving personalized treatment strategies.

 Title of  Talk: **** Machine Learning Optimization Methods and Their Application to Predicting Stem Cell Differentiation Using GNNs and Reinforcement Learning-UBC 5th September 2025****